-Every year, I see resumes from students who try to "stretch the truth" in order to sound more desirable on paper.
+Every year, I see resumes from students and recent grads who try to "stretch the truth" in order to sound more desirable on paper.
 Resume inflation.
 This lack of honesty, when discovered, instantly disqualifies that person from further consideration.
 Corporate Recruiters are paid to screen people out, and the quickest and surest way a candidate is screened out is when a "white lie" (it is still a lie, white or black) or exaggeration is found.

 Remember, the resume is not a work of fiction.
 While it should emphasize the positive, it should never emphasize what does not exist.